Customer Spotlight: How an image consultant leverages QR Codes

 There are a couple of different ways you can create a QR Code for presentations.

 1. Link to PDF: If you’d like to share your presentation as a PDF, choose the ‘PDF QR Code’ and upload your material.
 A mobile-optimized version will be rendered on the user’s smartphone.
+If you want your audience to download and access the presentation, you can easily create a QR Code to download a file.

 2. Book an appointment: You can also encourage users to book an appointment with you by using the ‘Forms’ feature.
 This is the best way to take in user details and send customized responses.